cudmore/cudmore.github.io/_posts/2015-05-05-mounting-a-usb-drive-at-boot.md

 	/dev/mmcblk0p1: SEC_TYPE="msdos" LABEL="boot" UUID="2654-BFC0" TYPE="vfat"
 	/dev/mmcblk0p2: UUID="548da502-ebde-45c0-9ab2-de5e2431ee0b" TYPE="ext4"
-	/dev/sda1: LABEL="CRAP" UUID="7CCD-19F2" TYPE="vfat"
+	/dev/sda1: LABEL="video" UUID="7CCD-19F2" TYPE="vfat"

-This tells me that my usb drive is in the device list at /dev/sda1, has the label ‘crap’, a UUID of ’7CCD-19F2′, and is formatted as VFAT (e.g. FAT32).
+This tells me that my usb drive is in the device list at /dev/sda1, has the label ‘video’, a UUID of ’7CCD-19F2′, and is formatted as VFAT (e.g. FAT32).

 #### Edit your /etc/fstab file by appending a line for your dive